 Why should I subscribe?

-Because you’ll never have to plan another lesson again.
+Because you’ll get invaluable advice on teaching and the business side of teaching English in Japan.
 Have you ever said English teaching wouldn’t be so bad if it wasn’t for the lesson planning?
 Let me help you.
 Are you a native English speaker but not an experienced teacher?
 Let me help you.
 Are you an English teacher but English isn’t your native language?
 Let me help you.
-I post complete English as a foreign language lessons (the plan and any materials you might need to teach it) absolutely for free.
+I’ve posted complete English as a foreign language lessons (the plan and any materials you might need to teach it) absolutely for free.
 It’s made so you can use it to teach from as if it were completely your own lesson.
 There are no copyright issues as it is a lesson I have created for you.
 Feel free to print it out or use it digitally for your students to use in your class however you like.

 What do you know about teaching English?